sebahu/NeuralFlux/README.md

 - gurobi_path: path to matlab frontend of gurobi installation, e.g. '~/apps/gurobi903/linux64/matlab'
 - cobra_path: path to cobra toolbox installation, e.g. '~/apps/cobratoolbox'
 When workflowUniversal is executed, no paralleization takes place.
 This is only usable as a test run for the pipeline on a minimal config

+A single command, to test the pipeline up to the neural network training: matlab -batch "workflowUniversal('configMinTestC','~/apps/gurobi903/linux64/matlab', '~/apps/cobratoolbox')"

 workflowSample.m; workflowSimulate.m; workflowHandleSimulateResults.m; workflowLearnNNs.m: the individual steps of the workflow, using the same config_script as the overall workflow